CLC Genomics Workbench supports data from Illumina's Genome Analyzer, HiSeq 2000, NextSeq and the MiSeq systems.

-- If the file names do not follow the naming format described above, but do contain "R1" or "R2" in their names, then the first file of the pair must contain "R1" in the name and the second file name must contain "R2".
-If this condition is not met, no data is imported from those files and a message is printed in the log.
-Note that if "R1" or "R2" appear more than once in a filename, the last instance in the name is used.
+If a prospective file pair does not follow this format, but the first file name does contain "_R1" and the second file name does contain "_R2", then the file pair is still considered valid.
+Note that if "_R1" or "_R2" occur more than once in a filename, the last occurrence in the name is used.

-If the Join reads from different lanes option, in the Illumina options section of the dialog, is enabled, then valid pairs of files with the same lane information in their file names will be imported into the same sequence list.
+If the Join reads from different lanes option, in the Illumina options section of the dialog, is checked, then valid pairs of files with the same lane information in their file names will be imported into the same sequence list.
 If a valid pair of files do not contain the same lane information in their names, then no data is imported from those files and a message is printed in the log.

 Within each file, the first read of a pair will have a

-1somewhere in the information line.
+1 somewhere in the information line.
 In most cases, this will be a

-/1at the end of the read name.
+/1 at the end of the read name.
 In some cases though (e.g. CASAVA1.8), there will be a

-1elsewhere in the information line for each sequence.
+1 elsewhere in the information line for each sequence.
 Similarly, the second read of a pair will have a

-2somewhere in the information line - either a
+2 somewhere in the information line - either a

-/2at the end of the read name, or a
+/2 at the end of the read name, or a

-2elsewhere in the information line.
+2 elsewhere in the information line.